shpongledsummer/atmospheric-weather-card/README.md

 ## Weather States

-The card supports the following weather states: `sunny` · `clear-night` · `partlycloudy` · `cloudy` · `fog` · `rainy` · `pouring` · `snowy` · `snowy-rainy` · `hail` · `lightning` · `lightning-rainy` · `windy` · `windy-variant` · `exceptional`
+The cards supports the following weather states: `sunny` · `clear-night` · `partlycloudy` · `cloudy` · `fog` · `rainy` · `pouring` · `snowy` · `snowy-rainy` · `hail` · `lightning` · `lightning-rainy` · `windy` · `windy-variant` · `exceptional`

-Each state triggers a unique combination of particle types, cloud densities, wind behaviors, and atmospheric lighting.
+Each state triggers a unique combination of animated effects, cloud densities, wind behaviors, and atmospheric lighting.
 The card also reads details like the `wind_speed` or `elevation` to dynamically influence the animations.

 <br>

 ## Performance

 Fast performance and impressive animations are basically natural enemies when building a card for Home Assistant.
-Changing even a tiny detail, like how the clouds or stars work, can instantly slow the card down.
+Changing even a tiny detail, like how the clouds or stars work, can instantly slow the dashboard down.
 There were so many times I got an effect looking absolutely perfect, only to realize it was too heavy and had to replace it with a simpler version.

 The card uses every trick available to keep things running smoothly.
 Because of this, almost a third of the code exists purely to keep the card fast.
 I really dislike how much this adds to the size of the code, but that is just how it is.